 In preparation for utility-run systems like the one in Framingham to become a reality, HEET has convened top scientists and experts from across the country to evaluate networked geothermal as a viable pathway to zero-emissions heating and cooling.
-Massachusetts Clean Energy Center awarded HEET a $5 million grant for the multi-year research effort.
-Participating institutions include Boston University, MIT, Salem State University, University of California Berkeley, National Renewable Energy Laboratory and Lawrence Berkeley National Laboratory.
+Massachusetts Clean Energy Center awarded HEET a $5 million grant for the multi-year research effort, which HEET is calling Learning From the Ground Up.
+Participating researchers are from institutions including Boston University, MIT, Salem State University, University of California Berkeley, National Renewable Energy Laboratory and Lawrence Berkeley National Laboratory.

 “Clean heating and cooling is an important driver of achieving the Commonwealth’s 2050 net zero goals, and the results of this groundbreaking study will help determine how networked geothermal energy can contribute to building decarbonization,” said Jennifer Daloisio, CEO at MassCEC.
 “We are excited to support HEET in this nation-leading research.”

 To preserve scientific independence, the research will be carried out without any contribution from utilities, utility personnel, or the fossil fuel or geothermal industry.